kaleidos-ventures/taiga-resources/taiga-resources/content/30min-setup.md

 $ git checkout stable
 ```

-### Configuration
+### 1. Configuration

-There are two options to configurate taiga-docker, a simple and a complex configuration:
+There are two options to configurate taiga-docker, a simple and a more advanced configuration.
+Pick one of the two.

-#### Simple configuration:
+#### 1.1 Simple configuration

 This configuration is likely to suit what you need.
 Edit environment variables in **docker-compose.yml** and **docker-compose-inits.yml**.
 Have in mind that some of the variables are in both files, and you need to edit both.